sergio-deras/kubernetes-primer/commands.md

 You __must have an Ingress controller to satisfy an Ingress__.
 Only creating an Ingress resource has no effect.
 You may need to deploy an Ingress controller such as ingress-nginx.
 You can choose from a number of Ingress controllers.

+In cloud, the LB will be available, but in Bare Metal, you need to implement the LB.

 https://kubernetes.io/docs/concepts/services-networking/ingress/